MetOffice/PyPRECIS/README.md

 * `worksheet_solutions.ipyn`: Solutions to worksheet exercices.
 * `worksheet6example.ipynb`: Example code for Worksheet 6.

+Notebooks also contains the tutorials for CSSP 20th Century reanalysis datasets.

 ## Data
 The data used in the worksheets is currently only available within the Met Office.
 See the `data/README` for further details.